davecrump/rpidatv/README.md

 As of April 2017, you should not need to answer any questions during the installation.
 However, the installation takes a little longer as the operating system is brought fully up-to-date.

-- If your ISP is Virgin Media and you receive an error after entering the wget line: 'GnuTLS: A TLS fatal alert has been received.', it may be that your ISP is blocking access to GitHub.
-If (only if) you get this error with Virgin Media, paste the following command in, and press return.
+- If your ISP is Virgin Media (or Telstra in Australia) and you receive an error after entering the wget line: 'GnuTLS: A TLS fatal alert has been received.', it may be that your ISP is blocking access to GitHub.
+If (only if) you get this error with Virgin Media or Telstra, paste the following command in, and press return.
 ```sh
 sudo sed -i 's/^#name_servers.*/name_servers=8.8.8.8/' /etc/resolvconf.conf
 ```